Max Weylandt.

 In my dissertation, I researched what Americans think democracy means, how elites talk about democracy in three countries (U.K., U.S., RSA), and the relationship between prejudice and democratic attitudes.
 I also like thinking about how survey researchers can collect better data, and am working on tools that can make their life easier when analyzing data.

-I'm a big fan of the R programming language, which I've used to make a library that allows easy detection of straightlining, some games, and this website.
+I'm a big fan of the R programming language, which I've used to make a package that allows easy detection of straightlining, some games, and this website.

 Before coming to Northwestern, I worked for the Institute for Public Policy Research in Namibia — my work for them is here.